open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > The GM has the creatures’ statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-­‐‑level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-­‐‑level slot and three times as many with an 8th-­‐‑level slot.
+***At Higher Levels.*** When you cast this spell using certain higher-­level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-­level slot and three times as many with an 8th-­level slot.

 #### Conjure Woodland Beings

-> *4th-­‐‑level conjuration*
+> *4th-­level conjuration*
 >
 > **Casting Time:** 1 action
 >